Iglesias’ hit, throw help Orioles to 4-3 win over Blue Jays

 UP NEXT

-Orioles: No starter was named for Tuesday’s first game of a two-game series against the Mets.
+Orioles: RHP Asher Wojciechowski (1-3, 5.13 ERA) will start Tuesday’s first game of a two-game series against the Mets.

-Blue Jays: While no starter has been confirmed for Tuesday’s opener at Miami, Julian Merryweather (0-0, 0.00 ERA) was considered a “possibility” if he wasn’t needed against Baltimore, pitching coach Pete Walker said.
-Merryweather worked two innings in a spot start in his last appearance against Boston last Tuesday.
+Blue Jays: While no starter has been confirmed for Tuesday’s opener at Miami, Julian Merryweather (0-0, 0.00 ERA) is considered a possibility.
+Ray hasn’t pitched since Tuesday and Montoyo said he could start if available.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports